great-expectations/great_expectations/docs/reference/data_docs.md

 For example, we have identified three common use cases for using documentation in a data project.
 They are to:

-1. Visualize all Great Expectations artifacts from the local repository of a project as HTML: Expectation Suites, validation results and profiling results.
+1. Visualize all Great Expectations artifacts from the local repository of a project as HTML: Expectation Suites, Validation Results and profiling results.
 1. Maintain a "shared source of truth" for a team working on a data project.
 Such documentation renders all the artifacts committed in the source control system (Expectation Suites and profiling results) and a continuously updating data quality report, built from a chronological list of validations by run id.